+We have made substantial investments in research and development since our inception and expect to continue to do so.
 We believe that our continued investment in research and development is essential to our long-term competitive position and that these expenses may increase in future periods.